Academic Staff Council

 Social

-The Academic Staff Council is involved in the ongoing “Audit familienfreundliche Hochschule” project, a national project which promotes the balancing of university careers and families.
+The Academic Staff Council is involved in the ongoing “Audit familienfreundliche Hochschule” project, a national project which promotes the balancing of university careers and family life.
 Its goal is to improve the working conditions of employees with various care obligations.
-As project member, the Academic Staff Council continually proposes ideas based on suggestions and requests from the staff.
+As project member, the Academic Staff Council continually proposes ideas based on suggestions and requests from the faculty.
 One of the measures implemented from the project is an on-campus childcare service for children of WU employees (aged 6-12) during the summer school breaks.
-The childcare service is offered in cooperation with KINDER IN WIEN (KIWI).
+The inexpensive childcare service is offered in cooperation with KINDER IN WIEN (KIWI).

 WU employees also enjoy numerous benefits with their staff ID card.
 A current list of partner companies can be found here.